 - What do we mean by human rights?

-- Modern perspectives on human rights - part one
+- Modern perspectives on human rights

 - Constructing human rights: the Universal Declaration of Human Rights

 - Human rights and the cultural relativist critique

 - Human rights and the postmodern and postcolonial critiques